 Remote careers have been on the rise long before the Covid-19 pandemic forced businesses to vacate their offices.
-Nearly a year since the first coronavirus lockdowns, telecommuting is here to stay for millions of workers.
+Nearly a year after the first coronavirus lockdowns, remote work, also called work from home, work from anywhere, flexible work, and distance work is here to stay for millions of people around the globe.

 A fourth-quarter 2020 survey by Upwork, a job marketplace for remote workers and freelancers, estimates that nearly 57 percent of Americans are working from home at least some of the time, with 42 percent of that group working remotely full time.